b3-exmo/b3-exmo.github.io/docs/Culture/True.md

 The implication of verbalizing that "I know [this church] is true" inherently suggests that there are reasons to believe it is not, and you want to remind someone that those reasons are illegitimate.
 It makes me wonder more about what the disagreement points *are*.
 As part of the testimony I'm hearing in this hypothetical scenario, I have one side of the argument, but I've also been indirectly advised of the other side.
 In a way, such a testimony asserts that "it is true, despite the things you or I have heard to say that it is not true."

 Per the above outlined maxim of quantity, I am left wondering why did you feel the need to tell me that?
 Why would Nephi feel the need to tell us that "[the record which [he makes] is true](https://www.churchofjesuschrist.org/study/scriptures/bofm/1-ne/1?lang=eng)"?
 Is he trying to get that idea in edgewise before someone else pops up and says he's lying?
 Has he been accused of being untruthful in the past?
-Or, a more cynical explanation is that this statement is in some way a reaction to Lucy Harris' possession of 116 pages of manuscript containing the Book of Lehi's?
+Or, a more cynical explanation is that this statement is in some way a reaction to Lucy Harris' possession of 116 pages of manuscript containing the Book of Lehi?

 This is a childish illustration, but I could tell you that Baskin Robbins ice cream is true.
 You might ask what in the hell that means, and I could defend my claim by saying that Häagen-Dazs is [the whore of all the earth](https://www.churchofjesuschrist.org/study/scriptures/bofm/1-ne/14?lang=eng&id=p10#p10), and they're [trying to convince you](https://www.churchofjesuschrist.org/study/scriptures/bofm/1-ne/8?lang=eng&id=p26-p27#p26) that Baskin Robbins is led by [[Satan]], and also I promise that I am not trying to deceive you.